This is the version for Canada, for the American version where "cheque" is spelled "check" click here.

 Pay Cheque vs. Pay Stub

-A pay cheque is the physical cheque given to an employee by the employer.
+A pay cheque is a physical cheque given to an employee by the employer.
 It's made out to the employee for the amount to be paid and can be deposited in the bank by the employee.

 Here's a bit of trivia: Only 4% of workers still receive a paper pay cheque.
 Most employers now pay their workers electronically with direct deposit.